Jirka-Mayer/BachelorThesis/thesis-text.md

 - Get an overall idea of the model performance and compare it to other works.
 - Analyze model output to identify common mistakes it makes.

+Looking at the work by Calvo-Zaragoza and Rizo (*link*) or the HMR baseline paper (*link*) we can see, that the metric they use is Symbol Error Rate (SER).
+This metric is also known as normliazed Levenhstein distance or edit distance.
+The name Symbol Error Rate is used in contrast to Word Error Rate (WER) in the text recognition community.
+Since we don't work with text, we are left with the Symbol Error Rate only.

-The metric that's commonly used for sequence comparison is the Levenhstein distance (https://ui.adsabs.harvard.edu/abs/1966SPhD...10..707L/abstract).
-It is defined as the minimum number of single-character edits.
-We don't work with strings, so we have tokens, instead of characters.
-The basic edits are insertion, deletion and substitution.
+Regular Levenhstein distance (https://ui.adsabs.harvard.edu/abs/1966SPhD...10..707L/abstract) is defined as the minimum number of single-character edits that turn our prediction into the gold sequence.
+We don't work with strings, so we use tokens instead of characters.
+The basic edit operations are insertion, deletion and substitution.
 The lower this number, the better.
 Zero means perfect match.

-This metric can be used to measure model performance during training.
-The only problem is that longer sequences are more likely to contain mistakes.
-This creates a bias in the metric that we can resolve by normalizing the metric by the length of the gold sequence.
-This produces a number that is typically between 0 and 1, where 0 means the sequences was predicted perfectly and 1 means the sequence is entirely wrong.
+This metric has to be normalized by the length of gold sequence in order to allow for averaging over multiple values.
+Normalized Levehnstein distance produces a number that is typically between 0 and 1, where 0 means the sequences was predicted perfectly and 1 means the sequence is entirely wrong.
 The normalized distance can be greater than 1, when the predicted sequence is much longer than the gold one, but that happens only when the model is completely useless.

-    lev_normalized = \frac{#insertions + #deletions + #substitutions}{gold_length}
+    SER = lev_normalized = \frac{#insertions + #deletions + #substitutions}{gold_length}

-Now we can average the normalized distance over a training batch or entire dataset to get a sense of how well the model performs.
-This metric is sometimes also called *edit distance*.
-The code for training our model uses Tensorflow library (http://tensorflow.org/), where the term *edit distance* is used.

-We will also need a metric to compare our model to other simmilar models.
-Looking at the work by Calvo-Zaragoza and Rizo (*link*) or the HMR baseline paper (*link*) we can see, that the metric used is Symbol Error Rate (SER).
-This metric is, however, precisely the normalized Levenhstein distance.
-The name Symbol Error Rate is used in contrast to Word Error Rate (WER) in the text recognition community.
-Since we don't work with text, we are left with the Symbol Error Rate only.
+Since this metric is also used by other works, we will use it for comparison against these works.

+When training, we will use the edit distance function implemented in the Tensorflow library (http://tensorflow.org/).
+Although it is claimed to be the normalized Levenhstein distance, the implementation is different to the one used during evaluation.
+Therefore these two values should not be compared directly.
+The training edit distance is only meant for tracking the learning process a determinig the stopping condition.

+### Understanding model mistakes

-Lastly we would like to get an idea on the kind of mistakes our model makes.
+We would like to get an idea on the kind of mistakes our trained model makes.
 The [chapter 2](#2) talks about the Mashcima encoding and how it is able to represent symbols that it cannot yet represent (by the `?` token).
 Having this `?` token in the gold data creates an ever present mistake, that increases our error rate.
 We would like to get an estimate of how much of the overall error is contributed by such symbols.
 Also note that `?` is not the only token the model cannot produce.
 There are symbols that cannot be engraved yet, like trills, accents or fermatas.
 Being able to measure the error these tokens contribute would give us an idea on how much the model could improve, if we implemented these symbols in the engraving system.

-Let's formalize this idea.
-We have our predicted sequence $p$ and the corresponding gold sequence $g$.
-We define a function $f$, that transforms a sequence in some way (removes certain tokens, substitutes tokens, etc.).
-Now we want to find a metric $m$, that produces some error value for a given prediction $m(p, g)$.
-We want this metric $m$ to yield results that are comparable, when we transform the predictions $m(f(p), f(g))$.

-Taking the normalized Levenhstein distance as the metric $m$ is the first idea that one might have.
-The problem is that the function $f$ might change the length of the gold sequence ($\abs{g} \neq \abs{f(g)}$).
-Therefore the raw error and the error after the transformation $f$ are not directly comparable.
-Using the non-normalized Levenhstein distance fixes this issue.
-Now the error is the absolute number of edits.
-When it drops, the number of edits went down.
-But this makes us again face the issue of variable sequence length.
-We fixed one issue, but re-introduced another.
+During evaluation, we will take the prediction and remove certain tokens from it.
+These same tokens will be removed from the gold sequence as well.
+We will compute the error of these simplified sequences.
+Comparing this error to the baseline error should tell us how much the removed tokens contribute to the baseline error.

-We propose a metric, that is the Levenhstein distance, but normalized by a value that stays constant under the transformation $f$.
-More specifically, we want to normalize by the number of *important tokens* in the gold sequence.
-An *important token* is a token that will never be removed by a transformation $f$.
+The metric used for computing this error will be the Levenhstein distance, but normalized by the number of *imporatnt tokens* in the gold sequence.
+An *important token* is a token that will never be removed.
 It can be altered, but not removed.
+This will make sure the normalization term stays constant over all the possible transofrmations and thus all the error values should be comparable.

 *Important tokens* are notes, rests, barlines, clefs, accidentals and other simmilar tokens.
 What remains as non-important are slurs, ornaments and the `?` token.
 The specific list of important tokens can be found in the file `app/vocabulary.py`.
 We will call this metric Important Token Error Rate (ITER).
 Remember that this metric should not be used for comparison against other models using different encodings.
 It is purely to get an idea of what mistakes contribute to the Symbol Error Rate.